JonnyKong/Coursera-ProgrammingLanguagesUW/README.md

 # Coursera: Programming Languages, UW, PartA
 This is the course project for MOOC programming languages part A, offered by University of Washington

-## The homework of this course contains:
+## The content of this course contains:
-1. hw1:
+1. Section 1:
     * SML Functions
     * Pairs, tuples and lists
     * Let expressions